MaRu999/ROS_FHV_packages/README.md

 ### go_to_nearest.py
 Script for heading towards nearest object that robot can detect with its LIDAR sensor.
 The robot will stop a short distance before the object.
+Note: currently assumes 360 samples from LaserScan.
+### go_to_nearest_generic.py
+Same as go_to_nearest, but does not make any assumptions about sample size.
+Tries to scale the samples accordingly.
 ### image_show.py
 Shows image captured by the robot's camera.
 Needs robot model with camera (e.g. waffle) to work.